 Here you see the tokens that the selected Group contains.
 You select a token by either double-clicking or dragging it to the Format field.

-Tokens fill in specific information that they derive from different kind of sources.
+Tokens fill in specific information that they derive from different kinds of sources.
 Examples are:

 - from metadata

-- EXIF from camera like data/time or focal length,
+- EXIF from the camera like data/time or focal length,

 - IPTC metadata you entered in Capture One

 - from the computer clipboard with [Clipboard] token

 - from Capture One with [Collection], [Destination Folder Name], [Document Name] token